1mache/cafe-ecs/docs/project-structure.md

 ---

+## Shared infrastructure — usage notes

+### Size and position conversions (`Transform.h`)

+Use the free functions in `Transform.h` for any conversion between screen coordinates/sizes (pixels) and game world coordinates (meters).
+Do not do these conversions manually — manual code silently breaks if `SCALE_FACTOR` or camera position changes.

+### `CafeGame` and `Scene`

+`CafeGame` owns the `window`, `renderer`, and the active `Scene`. `Scene` is a polymorphic base; game loop logic lives in `Scene::run` and overridden `update` methods.
+When you need to add per-scene logic, subclass `Scene` — do not add it to `CafeGame`.

+### `AssetManager`

+Path-keyed texture cache.
+Pass a `ref` to `AssetManager` whenever a factory or system needs to load a texture.
+File names are consistent across the codebase and serve as the universal key — don't hardcode paths or load textures ad-hoc.

+### `Texture`

+RAII wrapper around `SDL_Texture` — texture is destroyed in the destructor.
+You will mostly deal with references to it. `getFullSrcRect()` returns the full texture rectangle.
+Be careful with sprite sheets: the stored size is the full sheet, not the frame.

+### Global state

+We currently have a global `PhysicsContext` and `RenderContext`.
+High usage of globals is bug-prone — the goal is to eliminate them by encapsulating each inside the appropriate `Scene`. **Prefer passing everything a system needs as parameters** so its behavior is visible from its signature.

+---

 ## `app/` — entry points

 `main.cpp` is the game entry point.
 For testing an isolated feature, add a dedicated `my_feature.cpp` with its own `main()` and register it in `app/CMakeLists.txt`.
 Remove test entry points before merging to `main`.
 See `CLAUDE.md` for the exact CMake snippet.